KasperTiebie/RMV2D/README.md

 ### RMV2D.NavigationClient
 The NavigationClient enables sending a marker to the robot to navigate to.
+Setting a marker is done by double-clicking.

 #### Options
 * **ros (required)**: The *ROSLIB.Ros* object